rackerlabs/support-how-to/content/how-to/cloud-backup/rackspace-cloud-backup-install-the-agent-on-windows/index.md

 ### Test the Windows installation or update

-Verify that installation performed the following actions:
+Verify that the installation performed the following actions:

 1. Created the `%programfiles%\driveclient` path.